devruhul/breaking-bad/README.md

 ## Features
 -   You can search by characters name
 -   Find their details
--   Obviously this come from api.
+-   Obviously this comes from api.